Mootly/minor-key/_src/ts/!!!-process-notes.md

 Don't forget to navigate first.

-- ES5 - `tsc -p tsconfig.js.json` - config save to `_src/es`
+- ES6 - `tsc -p tsconfig.[library].es.json` - config to save to `_src/es`
-- ES6 - `tsc -p tsconfig.es.json` - config to save to `_src/es`
+- ES5 - `tsc -p tsconfig.[library].js.json` - config to save to `_src/js`

-Technically, you could just convert to ES6 and let the minifier convert that to ES5, and then wouldn't need multiple tsconfig files.
+Technically, you could just convert to ES6 and let the minifier convert that to ES5.
 On the other hand, this allows you to read the source code as it is about to be compressed to unreadability for both versions of JS.
 Think of it as documentation.
+Or just skip it and go the ES6 route.

 ## Minify